 Figure 13: Monitoring sites in the Leech Water Supply Area (WSA).
 Sites are named and numbered, where the number indicates both the sequence of vertical rack installations as well as the relative progression from headwaters to mouth.
 Each sub-basin boundary (defined using each sampling site as the drainage outlet) is outlined in black, and the Leech WSA boundary is delineated in red.

-Surficial materials and soils in the Leech WSA were predominantly podzolic with approximately 50% of the parent material in each sub-basin composed of colluvial deposits with O-HFP development (orthic humo-ferric podzol).
+Surficial materials and soils in the Leech WSA are predominantly podzolic with approximately 50% of the parent material in each sub-basin composed of colluvial deposits with O-HFP development (orthic humo-ferric podzol).
 The second most dominant parent material for soil was till (morainal) with duric humo-ferric podzol (DU-HFP) soil development in all sub-basins except for West Leech, which had till-based O-HFP soils (Government of Canada 2018).
 DU-HFP differs from O-HFP by the presence of a strongly cemented layer (duric horizon) that is unlike the B horizon in O-HFP (Canadian Society of Soil Science 2020).
 Both DU-HFP and O-HFP are well drained, or moderately so, and O-HFP tends to be acidic (pH < 5.6) while DU-HFP is generally moderately acidic to neutral (pH 5.6 - 7.4) (Government of Canada 2018).
 There was a small amount of poorly drained terric mesisol (T.M., undifferentiated organic soil) present only in the Weeks crk sub-basin (Table 14).

 There were a few notable differences in subsurface geology between sub-basins (Table 14).
 West Leech was characterized by the absence of wark gneiss and chert argillite volcanic parent materials (0%), which were present in all other sub-basins.
 Both Weeks crk and West Leech sub-basins were dominated by argillite metagreywacke parent material (64% and 77%, respectively).
 West Leech was also underlain by metagreywacke (7%) and Metchosin volcanics (16%), which were absent in each of the other monitoring sub-basins.
 Cragg crk sub-basin (site 4) was underlain predominantly by metamorphic wark gneiss (78%) with no argillite metagreywacke parent material (0%).
 Metagreywacke parent materials are part of the metasedimentary Leech River Formation, where metagreywacke is meta-sandstone and argillite metagreywacke is more of a meta-mudstone (Groome et al. 2003).
 The Leech River Formation tends to be more erodible than wark-gneiss (Ussery and AECOM 2015).
 Chris crk and Cragg crk sub-basins had no metasedimentary parent material of the Leech River Formation.